 Application DownloadFaçade Improvement Grant Application Form

-Completed grant applications shall be submitted along with the building permit to the:
+Completed grant applications shall be submitted to the:

 City of Doral

 Please submit 1 original completed application during the advertised grant cycle.
 We suggest you keep a copy also, for your records.
 Applications submitted before or after the advertised grant cycle will not be eligible.

 For additional information, please contact:

 305-593-6725 ext.
 7016

 Property Assessed Clean Energy (PACE)

 In August 2016, the City of Doral implemented the Property Assessed Clean Energy (PACE) program, a federally-inspired and state-approved endeavor to incentivize property owners to gain access to available funding for home energy-saving upgrades.
 It provides homeowners an additional voluntary option when considering how to finance improvements to their property that will increase energy efficiency, as well as safeguard their homes from hurricanes.
 A wide range of improvements are included in the program from impact windows and doors to solar panels and efficient air conditioners.

 PACE allows property owners to pay for energy-efficient upgrades by accessing the equity in their homes, without credit checks and without compromising their income/debt ratio.
 Property owners can choose terms between 15-25 years and pay off their investment through an add-on to their yearly tax bill.